jcdahlke/startup/README.md

 * Auto Reset of current score when getting a guess wrong
 * Ability to select and submit one color
 * Increment score if color selected matches above RGB Value

+## Technologies
+* HTML - 3 HTML pages.
+One for login.
+One for the game.
+One for leaderboard.
+Good HTML structure.
+* CSS - Mkaing sure the color scheme and contrast is good.
+Aslo to make sure the application can fit on different screen sizes.
+* REACT -
+* Service -
+* DB/Login -
+* WebSocket -